 If you want to teach your kids responsibility and implement a chore chart system at home, then this kids chore chart printable with picture job cards is for you!

-I don’t know how many chore charts for kids that I’ve bought over the years, but I’m guessing it’s been 6 or 7 different chore charts.
-I’ve tried pre-filled charts with age appropriate chores, the fancy wood chore charts that you buy in the stores, and the basic white boards that I’ve tried to DIY into a good chore chart system.
+I don’t know how many kids chore chart systems that I’ve bought over the years, but I’m guessing it’s been 6 or 7 different ones.
+I’ve tried pre-filled charts with age appropriate chores, the fancy wood chore charts that you buy in the stores, and the basic white boards that I’ve tried to DIY into a good daily responsibility chart system.

-And of those 6 or 7 different chore charts for kids, none of them lasted more than a few weeks.
+And of those 6 or 7 different kids’ chore charts, none of them lasted more than a few weeks.